yalinersy/HILL-CIPHER/README.md

 # HILL CIPHER
-HILL CIPHER
-EX.
-NO: 3 AIM:

-IMPLEMENTATION OF HILL CIPHER
+## EX.
+NO: 3 IMPLEMENTATION OF HILL CIPHER
+## AIM:

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: